shailesh1729/tisp/book/num_opt/opt_intro.md

 Then, $X$ (the set of minimizers of $f$) is nonempty and compact.
 ```

+Here is this result in a simplified language.
+The theorem
+addresses the problem of unconstrained minimization of a function.

+1. If $f$ is proper and closed and its domain is closed and bounded,
+   then its set of minimizers
+   is nonempty and compact.
+1. If $f$ is proper and closed and any sublevel set of $f$ is bounded,
+   then its set of minimizers is nonempty and compact.
+1. If $f$ is proper, closed and coercive, then its set of minimizers
+   is nonempty and compact.

+Since the set of minimizers is nonempty and compact, it is nonempty,
+closed and bounded.

 ```{prf:proof}

 If there exists $\bx \in S$ such that $f(\bx) = p^*$,